mbianchidev/mbianchidev/note-to-colleagues.md

 ## Screaming

 I can't stand people (regardless of their role in the company) screaming at other people.
 We are human beings, not a machines.
 We have feelings and emotions.
-I will **never** scream at you or anybody, so I expect the same from you if we are in the same team, even if you are my manager or in my chain.
+I will **never** scream at you or anybody, so I expect the same from you if we are in the same team, even if you are my manager or in my chain (_we only have those to lose, bro_)

 If you're angry it's completely valid.
 You need to take a break, go for a walk, do something else, then come back and we will talk about it. ❤️

-Btw I can scream at a higher volume than you, here's [proof](https://www.youtube.com/watch?v=mqukHybn6zg) lol.
+Btw I can scream at a way higher volume than you and I have proof.

 ## Touching